pombredanne/nazca/doc.rst

 This python library aims to help you to *align data*.
-For instance, you have a list of cities, described by their name and their country and you would like to find their URI on dbpedia to have more information about, as the longitude and the latitude for example.
+For instance, you have a list of cities, described by their name and their country and you would like to find their URI on dbpedia to have more information about them, as the longitude and the latitude for example.
 If you have two or three cities, it can be done with bare hands, but it could not if there are hundreds or thousands cities.
 This library provides you all the stuff we need to do it.